 Did you know that car drivers are the primary cause of over three-quarters of crashes and near-crashes involving heavy vehicles?
 The CMV Road Sharing website provides materials and scenarios that may be used to educate all drivers, young and old, on the proper way to share the road in their everyday driving.
 The site uses videos to provide examples of improper road sharing behaviors and explanations of what occurred and what the driver did wrong.
 Where possible, examples of proper road sharing behavior, along with some useful tips or “rules of thumb” for sharing the road with large trucks are provided.

-This website, CMV Driving Safety, was developed by the Center for Truck and Bus Safety at the at the Virginia Tech Transportation Institute (VTTI) with initial support from the National Surface Transportation Safety Center for Excellence.
-The content found within this site is edited by members of VTTI’s Center for Public Policy, Partnerships, and Outreach.
+This website, CMV Driving Safety, was developed by the Division of Freight, Transit, & Heavy Vehicle Safety at the at the Virginia Tech Transportation Institute (VTTI) with initial support from the National Surface Transportation Safety Center for Excellence.
+The content found within this site is edited by members of VTTI’s Advancement, Partnerships, and Outreach group.
 VTTI conducts research to save lives, save time, save money and protect the environment.
 Researchers and students from multiple fields are developing the techniques and technologies to solve transportation challenges from vehicular, driver, infrastructure and environmental perspectives.
 One of seven elite research institutes created by Virginia Tech to answer national challenges, VTTI has effected significant change in public policies for driver, passenger and pedestrian safety and has advanced the design of vehicles and infrastructure to increase safety and reduce environmental impact.